|Nutritional Guidelines (per serving)|

-Add the butter, powdered sugar, flour, cinnamon, baking soda, maple syrup, maple extract, and heavy cream to the bowl of an electric stand mixer.
+Add the butter, confectioners' sugar, flour, cinnamon, baking soda, maple syrup, maple extract, and heavy cream to the bowl of an electric stand mixer.
 (You can also use a regular bowl and a hand mixer.)

 Beat with the paddle attachment until all the ingredients are incorporated and form a slightly stiff dough.
 It should pull away from the sides of the bowl.

-Place the ball of dough onto a piece of plastic wrap, wrap it up and chill for at least 30 minutes.
+Place the ball of dough onto a piece of plastic wrap, wrap it up, and chill for at least 30 minutes.

 On a lightly floured surface, roll out the dough into a large sheet.

+Use a toast-shaped cookie cutter to cut out the cookie shapes.
 Roll out the scraps and cut any remaining dough.

 Dip the bottom of each cooled cookie into the white chocolate, tapping and shaking off any excess.

 Flip the cookie over and place back on the parchment-lined baking sheet or a cooling rack.
 Set aside and allow the chocolate to harden and set.
 Serve with a cup of coffee or tea.
-Enjoy!
+Enjoy.

 - You can cut out a piece of paper as a guide.

 - Alternatively, you can cut them into whatever shape you want.
-They will be delicious regardless!
+They will be delicious regardless.